Digital Banking Safety, Awareness and Protection

 - Consider using a stand-alone, dedicated computer solely for financial transactions, with no web browsing, Email or social media allowed.

-- Perform your own internal fraud risk assessments and evaluate your online controls periodically to minimize risk.
+- Perform your own internal fraud risk assessments and evaluate your digital controls periodically to minimize risk.

 Use built-in Email/text alert features to monitor account access and activity, as these are very effective tools in mitigating fraud risks.